superkun2010/booklist-express/readme.md

 #### Step 2

 Create the routes in the table below.
-Make sure to use a catchall route (by using `next()`) for anything that requires a 404, so that you results are consistent.

 <table class="data-table">
     <tr>